Raymond Scott: Early life and career

 Scott believed in composing and playing by ear.
 He composed not on paper but "on his band"—by humming phrases to his sidemen or by demonstrating riffs and rhythms on the keyboard and instructing players to interpret his cues.
-It was all done by ear with no written scores, a process known as head arrangements.
-Scott, who was also a savvy sound engineer, recorded the band's rehearsals on discs and used the recordings as references to develop his compositions.
+Scott recorded the band's rehearsals on discs and used the recordings as references to develop his compositions.
 He reworked, re-sequenced, and deleted passages, and added themes from other discs to construct finished works.
 During the developmental process, he let his players improvise, but once complete, he regarded a piece as relatively fixed and permitted little further improvisation.
 Scott controlled the band's repertoire and style, but he rarely took piano solos, preferring to direct the band from the keyboard and leave solos and leads to his sidemen.
 He also had a penchant for adapting classical motifs in his compositions.

-The Quintette existed from 1937 to 1939 and recorded bestselling discs such as "Twilight in Turkey", "Minuet in Jazz", "War Dance for Wooden Indians", "Reckless Night on Board an Ocean Liner", "Powerhouse", and "The Penguin".
-One of Scott's popular compositions is "The Toy Trumpet", a cheerful pop confection that is instantly recognizable to many people who cannot name the title or composer.
-In the 1938 film Rebecca of Sunnybrook Farm, Shirley Temple sings a version of the song.
+The Quintette existed from 1937 to 1939 and recorded bestselling discs such as "Twilight in Turkey", "Minuet in Jazz", "War Dance For Wooden Indians", "Reckless Night on Board an Ocean Liner", "Powerhouse", and "The Penguin".
+One of Scott's popular compositions is "The Toy Trumpet", a cheerful popular music piece that is recognizable instantly to many people who cannot name the title or composer.
+For the 1938 movie Rebecca of Sunnybrook Farm, Shirley Temple sings a version of the song.
 Trumpeter Al Hirt's 1964 rendition with Arthur Fiedler and the Boston Pops performed a version.
-"In an Eighteenth-Century Drawing Room" is a pop adaptation of the opening theme from Mozart's Piano Sonata in C, K. 545.
+"In an Eighteenth-Century Drawing Room" is a pop adaptation of the beginning theme from Mozart's Piano Sonata in C, K. 545.